top of page

 It’s a modest sailboat with a decent engine, but the seating on the deck leaves something to be desired, as does the demeanor of the captain.
 He’s hung over, I decide as the stale, slightly rotten scent of cheap rum squeezes through the pores on his leathery skin and wafts toward me.

 I lean against the worn pillows on the built-in bench seat and take a sip of iced ginger beer.
-Deep turquoise water, the warm wind drying my ash blonde, salt water-tinged hair, the greenery and white sand fringing a small beach in the distance—it’s almost peaceful.
+Deep turquoise water, the warm wind drying my ash blonde, saltwater tinged hair, greenery and white sand fringing a small beach in the distance—it’s almost peaceful.
 If only….

 Sherri, the captain’s girlfriend of twenty years, climbs effortlessly from the galley and places a gorgeous vegetable tray down in front us.
 “Appetizers,” she says, her bright teeth carving a smile on her caramel brown face.
 “Ben is heading out to a spot by Dog Island that will be better for snorkeling,” she adds as I start in on a zucchini strip.